Aryan-9907/SIH/README.md

 Search and switch between locations using city search and geocoding.

-🇮🇳 Locations can include **Bhilai, Raipur, Delhi, Mumbai, Kolkata, Chennai, Bengaluru, Hyderabad, Pune, Jaipur, Ahmedabad, Lucknow** and many more...
+🇮🇳 **Bhilai, Raipur, Delhi, Mumbai, Kolkata, Chennai, Bengaluru, Hyderabad, Pune, Jaipur, Ahmedabad, Lucknow** and many more.

 ---